Fred Cowan

+Early life and education

 Cowan was born on October 11, 1945, in New York City to Mary Virginia Wesley of Union County, Kentucky, and Frederic Sr., also of New York City.
 At age 8 he moved to Sturgis, Kentucky and a year later moved to Louisville where he attended Bloom Elementary, Highland Middle, and Atherton High School.
-In 1963, Cowan applied to multiple schools and was accepted in to all of them.
+In 1963, Cowan applied to multiple universities and was accepted in to all of them.
 Eventually it came down between Dartmouth and Harvard.
-Harvard didn't offer him any money, so he attended Dartmouth, which he graduated from in 1967.
+Harvard did not offer him any scholarship money, so he attended Dartmouth, which he graduated from in 1967.
 He served in the Peace Corps in Dessie, Ethiopia (1967–1969).
 While in Ethiopia, he taught English at Woizero Siheen High School and became fluent in Amharic.

 Once he returned to the US, he taught 5th grade in North Carolina before moving to Little Rock, Arkansas where he was a copy editor at the Arkansas Democrat and then started a grassroots consumer organization.
 In Little Rock, he met and married Linda Marshall Scholle, granddaughter of Lenore Marshall and great-granddaughter of Louis Marshall.
 Fred and Linda moved to Massachusetts for Fred to attend Harvard Law School where he graduated in 1978.

+Political career

 Cowan moved to Louisville and worked for the campaign of Harvey Sloane for Governor of Kentucky in 1978–1979.
 After the unsuccessful campaign, Cowan practiced law with former Brown, Todd and Heyburn (Frost Brown Todd) and ran for State Representative, defeating a ten-term Republican incumbent.
 In the 1987 election he ran for Attorney General of Kentucky and defeated Todd Hollenbach in the Democratic primary.
 As Attorney General he successfully argued Stanford v.
 Kentucky before the United States Supreme Court in 1989.
 In 2005, the case was reversed by Roper v.
 Simmons.

 In 1991, Cowan unsuccessfully ran for lieutenant governor.
 In 1998, Cowan unsuccessfully ran for Judge/Executive of Jefferson County.

-Before being elected Judge in 2006, he practiced law from 1992 to 2006 with Lynch, Cox, Gillman and Mayhan (now Lynch, Cox, Gillman and Goodman).
+Before being elected as a Circuit Court judge in 2006, he practiced law from 1992 to 2006 with Lynch, Cox, Gillman and Mayhan (now Lynch, Cox, Gillman and Goodman).